 - Automotive distribution centers in Cincinnati (Cementdale), Warren (Lordstown) and Walbridge

-CSX and the Community
+CSX and the Ohio Community

 - The National Gateway is an approximately $850 million, multi-state, public-private infrastructure project to improve the flow of freight between the Mid-Atlantic and the Midwest by clearing key freight corridors for double-stack rail service.
-The National Gateway has received considerable state and federal funding and construction on this key initiative is well underway.
+The National Gateway has received considerable state and federal funding and construction on this key initiative is well under way.
 CSX is investing approximately $575 million in the project.

-* Miles of track includes single main track, other main track, yard tracks and sidings as of December 31, 2011.
+* Miles of track includes single main track, other main track, yard tracks and sidings as of December 31, 2012.

 ** This figure includes current and former employees.